“And here we are, Space Gate SouthWest!” the tour lady presents using one of her six porcelain hands to slow the trolley to a halt.

 Numbers Minion hovers from behind Chaos, sending out an expectant gaze to the bird.
 “Especially considering that you’ll be giving it to us,” she says with a decisive hiss and sly grin.

-The bird’s tremors pick up, his hand slowly raising up as if to speak his last words, but Chaos interrupts him when he draws out a small brown pouch from his dimensional jaws.
+The bird’s tremors pick up, his hand slowly rising up as if to speak his last words, but Chaos interrupts him when he draws out a small brown pouch from his dimensional jaws.